Originally published on 2nd August 2016 Last updated on 10th June 2024

 Remember when everyone was in panic about swine flu and especially here in the UK, they were putting people with it in to quarantine?

-Well, I didn’t end up in quarantine but I did have swine flu!
+Well, I had swine flu!
 It was pretty bad.

 At seventeen, I experienced a lot.
-I went through a very stressful and rather traumatic year involving my home life, which left me with anxiety disorder and suicidal depression.
+I went through a very stressful and rather traumatic year involving my home life (I didn’t have a permanent or safe home, my family divided in a messy and violent split and I was often in the middle, with no adult looking out for me).
+This unfortunate situation left me with severe anxiety and depression to the point of feeling suicidal.
 I didn’t cope well with the situation at all and it really did a lot of damage to me emotionally and mentally.
-I was put on antidepressants for being suicidal, but the situation I was in didn’t get any better, so they didn’t do much.
+I was put on antidepressants for feeling suicidal, but the situation I was in didn’t get any better, so they didn’t help.

-I believe this stress and antidepressants to have weakened my immune system (some adrenal stress here), enabling me to catch another very odd strain of flu (or at least that’s how the doctors at the hospital described it), at just seventeen years old also.
+I believe the stress to have severely weakened my immune system (some adrenal stress here), enabling me to catch another very odd strain of flu (or at least that’s how the doctors at the hospital described it), at just seventeen-years-old also.

-After a week at home of no sleep, being dehydrated, constant vomiting and hallucinations, I was took in to hospital.
+After a week at home of no sleep, being dehydrated, constant vomiting and hallucinations (and still no support from family or adults), I was taken in to hospital.

 Initially, A&E doctors told me to stop being over dramatic and wanted to send me home, but I begged to be seen.
-I was taken on to a ward, but doctors ran many tests and couldn’t determine what I had.
+I was taken on to a ward, but doctors ran many tests and couldn’t determine what I had, just that it was some kind of flu which had seriously dehydrated me.
+I was still hallucinating, throwing up and in a lot of pain.
 They also told me that the aches and pains in my legs, left from the swine flu, was a mystery.
 They had no clue why I still had them.

 I remember the night it hit perfectly.
 My partner had just left after visiting me and saying that I seemed to be getting better from this ‘mystery flu’, so we assumed I’d be able to leave the hospital soon.
 He’d been gone half an hour and I got out of bed to go to the toilet.